-Finally, in Fig. 8, the correlation between the SDHue obtained by the reference software and the UF data obtained by K-means clustering method for the six selected patients at all the chewing cycles is reported.
+Finally, in Figure 8, the correlation between the SDHue obtained by the reference software and the UF data obtained by the K-means clustering method for the six selected patients for all the chewing cycles is reported.

 Figure 8.
-Masticatory performance according to both method.
+Masticatory performance according to both methods.

-It is possible to observe how the two indexes, calculated at 20 chewing cycles, are correlated (R2 = 0.64).
+It is clear that the two indexes, calculated at 20 chewing cycles, are correlated (R2 = 0.64).

 discussion